brimdata/zed/docs/libraries/javascript.md

 ---
 sidebar_position: 2
-sidebar_label: Javascript
+sidebar_label: JavaScript
 ---

-# Javascript
+# JavaScript

 The [Zealot library](https://github.com/brimdata/brim/tree/main/packages/zealot)
-provides support for the Zed data model from within Javascript as well as methods for communicating with a Zed lake.
+provides support for the Zed data model from within JavaScript as well as methods for communicating with a Zed lake.

-Because Javascript's native type system is limtied, Zealot provides implementations for each of Zed's primitive types as well as technique for interpreting and/or constructing arbitrary complex types.
+Because JavaScript's native type system is limtied, Zealot provides implementations for each of Zed's primitive types as well as technique for interpreting and/or constructing arbitrary complex types.